morefigs/stoppy/README.md

 # stoppy ⏱

 A precise and lightweight stopwatch built on top of `perf_counter`.
-Stopwatch can be used as a direct replacement for `perf_counter`, but with absolute timing that starts from zero.
+Stopwatch can be used as a direct replacement for `perf_counter` that returns absolute timing starting from zero.

 The stopwatch can optionally be started automatically by calling `time` instead of `start`, which can streamline usage when polling the time repeatedly.